 - Adjustable, skeletonized trigger

 - Optional flared magazine well.

-Breaking from the traditional design, but enhancing shootability, the Remington 1911 R1 Double Stack will give shooters full advantage of a fiber optic front sight and fully adjustable LPA target rear sight.
+Breaking from the traditional design in favor of improving ergonomics, the Remington 1911 R1 Double Stack will give shooters full advantage of a fiber optic front sight and fully adjustable LPA target rear sight.
 Perhaps one of the few valid complaints about the original 1911 design, was the diminutive stature of the original sights, rendering them almost useless outside of target practice.
 The fiber optic sight paired with adjustable rear sight dramatically improves the ability of shooters to hit targets close-up and even at longer ranges.

 - Slide Material: Stainless steel